How to apply for Medicare

 You can begin by creating a My Social Security account before you enroll.

-Filling out a Medicare application usually takes less than 10 minutes to complete.
+Completing a Medicare application usually takes less than 10 minutes.
 After Social Security processes your application, the agency will contact you if more information is needed.

 Medicare is managed by the Centers for Medicare and Medicaid Services (CMS).
 Social Security works with CMS by enrolling people in Medicare.